docsforadobe/illustrator-scripting-guide/materials/AI_ScriptGd_2017.md

 samples that demonstrate how to use many of these items, see Adobe lllustrator CC 2017 Scripting
 Reference: AppleScript, in the :Scripting:Documentation folder in your lllustrator CC 2017 installation directory.
-You also can view the lllustrator CC 2017 dictionary from the Script Editor application;see “Viewing the AppleScript object model” on page 9.
+You also can view the lllustrator CC 2017 dictionary from the Script Editor application;see "Viewing the AppleScript object model" on page 9.
 ```
 ```
 If you do not understand the concepts and terms used in this chapter, read Adobe Introduction to Scripting.